KnownSubset/CSE559-Project2/readme.markdown

 3. Observations

   I was hoping for something to align, but I guess Ransac is good with determining how images do not align as well.
 This brings up the idea of using Ransac identify whether or not scenes are the same.
-I also wonder at what level of a guassian/laplacian pyrimad might Ransac not be able to distinguish images that could be stiched togehter.
+I also wonder at what level of a guassian/laplacian pyrimad might Ransac not be able to distinguish images that could be stiched together.
 _______

-# Extension #3 -> Implement and describe some method for smoothly blending together images that are geometrically aligned, but which have different lighting or gain or contrast.
+# Extension #3 ->
+##Implement and describe some method for smoothly blending together images that are geometrically aligned, but which have different lighting or gain or contrast.

 _______

-#Feathering blend
+###Feathering blend

 Feathering is a method that gradually fades two images together to help hide the differences.
 Part of the method invovles determining the optimal window to apply the feathering within.